jnb666/blog/content/posts/local_llm_hosting-part3.md

 +++
 date = '2025-08-29T17:08:49+01:00'
-title = 'Local_llm_hosting Part 3 - calling tool functions'
+title = 'Local LLM models: Part 3 - calling tool functions'
 +++
 For the previous post in this series which is an into to the completions API in go see [part 2](/posts/local_llm_hosting-part2).